Cardinals vs. Reds Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 55 hits with 16 doubles, nine home runs, 33 walks and 25 RBI.
-He's also stolen seven bases.
+- Goldschmidt has 16 doubles, nine home runs, 33 walks and 25 RBI (56 total hits).
+He's also swiped seven bases.

 Goldschmidt Recent Games